yaqwsx/KiKit/doc/installation.md

 ## KiKit Symbol and Footprint Libraries

-KiCad 6 comes with a "Plugin and Content Manager" (PCM) which can be used to add the KiKit symbol and footprint libraries used in multi-board workflows.
-The PCM is new functionality for KiCad though, and only does part of the installation.
+From v6 onwards KiCad comes with a "Plugin and Content Manager" (PCM) which can be used to add the KiKit symbol and footprint libraries used in multi-board workflows.
+The PCM is new functionality for KiCad though, and only does part of the installation in v6.
 To install the libraries using the PCM:

 1. Open KiCad
 2. Open the `Tools` menu and select `Plugin and Content Manager`
 3. Select the `Libraries` tab and scroll down to `KiKit Library`
 4. Press `Install` and then `Apply Changes`
 5. Close the Plugin and Content Manager

+*The following steps are only required in KiCad 6, they are automated in KiCad 7*:

-6. Back in the main KiCad window, open the `Preferences` menu and select `Manage Symbol Libraries`
+7. Back in the main KiCad window, open the `Preferences` menu and select `Manage Symbol Libraries`
-7. Select the `Global Libraries` tab, and click the `+` icon towards the bottom of the window then enter `kikit` (all lowercase) as the nickname, and `${KICAD6_3RD_PARTY}/symbols/com_github_yaqwsx_kikit-library/kikit.kicad_sym` as the Library Path.
+8. Select the `Global Libraries` tab, and click the `+` icon towards the bottom of the window then enter `kikit` (all lowercase) as the nickname, and `${KICAD6_3RD_PARTY}/symbols/com_github_yaqwsx_kikit-library/kikit.kicad_sym` as the Library Path.
 8. Press `OK`